amrangry/ClockWise/README.md

 ### Manually
 To install manually the ClockWise classes in your app, just drag the Source class files (demo files and assets are not needed) into your project.

+Add content of folder Source/* to your project

 ## Usage
 1. Import `ClockWise` module to your `Swift` class
 ```swift